What is the concept?

 How long has the project been going?

-Live @ Little Rabbit Barn has been running since February 2011 although we held our first house concert in 2008 with Emily Barker and The Red Clay Halo.
-She subsequently won a Bafta for the BBC Wallander theme music and more recently The Shadow Line.
+Live @ Little Rabbit Barn has been running since February 2011 although we held our first house concert back in 2008 with Emily Barker and The Red Clay Halo.
+Emily subsequently won a Bafta for her BBC Wallander theme music and The Shadow Line, becoming a much in demand international artiste.

 What inspired you to start the project and who came up with the idea?